 4.If the belt is not tensioned correctly or the belts need to be replaced, loosen the four gearbox mount bolts.
-If replacing the belts with new Gates BP51 belts, then use the nut on the front of the tensioner bracket (A) to loosen the old belt, if it does not loosen just by unthreading the tensioner nut, push the gearbox back towards the chipper box.
+If replacing the belts use the nut on the front of the tensioner bracket (A) to loosen the old belt, if it does not loosen just by unthreading the tensioner nut, push the gearbox back towards the chipper box.
 To tension the belts tighten the tensioning nut by making small adjustments of approx. 1⁄4 turn for best results.